reactivepixel/git_projects/README.md

 Git Work Flow Procedure

-1. Add your git ignore
+1. To Create and add an ingore file using terminal
+   * touch .gitignore
+   * git add .gitignore

 2. Add new branch